Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 * The key remains in the global registry

 *Requirements*:
-* Caller MUST be authorized for the AVS (via PermissionController)
+* Caller MUST be authorized for the operator (via PermissionController)
 * The operator MUST not be slashable for the AVS, to prevent off-chain race conditions
 * The operator set MUST be configured
 * The operator MUST have a registered key for this operator set

 ---

+## Usage patterns
+The `KeyRegistrar` introduces new operator/avs registration patterns.
+Note that these registration patterns are **only for AVSs who have opted to use the new [`middlewareV2](https://github.com/Layr-Labs/eigenlayer-middleware/tree/dev/docs/middlewareV2) contract architecture.**

+### Operator/AVS Registration

+### Operator Key Deregistration